-A regular quarterly dividend of \$0.52 per common share is payable on September 22, 2023, to shareholders of record as of the close of business on September 8, 2023.
-We currently expect to continue to pay quarterly dividends at a target payout ratio consistent with our previously announced capital allocation strategy.
+A regular quarterly dividend of \$0.52 per common share is payable on December 22, 2023, to shareholders of record as of the close of business on December 8, 2023.
+We currently expect to continue to pay quarterly dividends at a target payout ratio consistent with our capital allocation strategy (without regard to net earnings (loss) attributable to the Worldpay Merchant Solutions business non-controlling interest that will be retained post-separation).
 However, the amount, declaration and payment of future dividends is at the discretion of the Board of Directors and depends on, among other things, our investment opportunities (including potential mergers and acquisitions), results of operations, financial condition, cash requirements, future prospects, and other factors, including legal and contractual restrictions, that may be considered relevant by our Board of Directors.
 Additionally, the payment of cash dividends may be limited by covenants in certain debt agreements.